ghas-lab-templates/exercises/module-3-working.md

      // ...rest of the query omitted for brevity...
      ```

-4. Create a custom [query suite](https://codeql.github.com/docs/codeql-cli/creating-codeql-query-suites/) in a file named `mycustom-suite.qls` inside the `custom-queries` directory.
+4. Create a custom [query suite](https://codeql.github.com/docs/codeql-cli/creating-codeql-query-suites/) in a file named `custom-suite.qls` inside the `custom-queries` directory.
 The custom query suite should run the custom `vue-xss.ql` and `jwt.ql` queries (created previously) and also include the standard `security-and-quality` suites for JavaScript, Java, Python, and Go.
 By default, the JavaScript `security-and-quality` suite includes a built-in XSS query (`javascript/xss`).
 Because the `vue-xss.ql` query covers the same ground, the default query should be explicitly excluded the new suite.

 <details>